sushanth-bobby/bobbydreamer.xyz/content/blog/05-google-analytics.md

 ##### Note
 **Updated** : 2021-07-17

+> [!attention]
-This is outdated.
+> This is outdated.
 This technique is pre-2021.
 New one is *gtag*.
 This [youtube video has clear instructions on setting up GatsbyJS & GA4](https://www.youtube.com/watch?v=Dwi99jtl3Fs)

 * * *